Andrew2077/TensorFlow-Pytorch-GPU/Readme.md

 []
 ```

-then it means that it installed tf CPU instead
+7- install all the packages needed inside tools.yml

-7- install all the packages
+ > you can edit the file at your own prefrence
 move tools.yml to the root directory of your conda environment
 for example
 > C:\Users\DELL>